miayam/learn-css/006 Color/README.md

 ## RGB

-There are 3 slots, each of which has maximum value of 255.
+There are 3 slots.
+Each of which has maximum value of 255.
 The forward slash `/` after 3 sequences of decimal number is to define transparancy (0 - 1 or 0% - 100%).

 ```css